 Yet the museum continued to struggle for space.
 As a result, the museum’s large natural history collection was moved to a new location in South Kensington, which would become the Natural History Museum.

-The museum’s collections and visitor numbers continued to increase in the twentieth-century, with the production of the first popular guides to the exhibitions helping more people to understand their significance.
+The museum’s collections and visitor numbers continued to increase in the 20th century, with the production of the first popular guides to the exhibitions helping more people to understand their significance.
+The British Museum also became a tool of empire: people back home in Britain could explore, understand and celebrate the expansion of the British Empire and see the multicultural nature of the people now ruled over.

 The museum remained open for the first year of the First World War, hosting a series of lectures in November 1914 in aid of Belgian refugees.
 But in March 1916 the museum was closed.
 Many priceless exhibits were moved to deep tunnels beneath London for safety and several government departments moved in to the museum to make use of the space.